 The commenter notes that “frame” is not the units of “dropping” for the drop eligibility indicator, and proposes the following change:

-NOTE⎯The receiver STA performs the ACK procedure on all successfully received frames requiring acknowledgment, even if is subsequently discarded due to drop eligibility (see DEI subfield in 8.2.4.5 (QoS Control field)).
+NOTE⎯The receiver STA performs the ACK procedure on all successfully received frames requiring acknowledgment, even if the MSDU or A-MSDU carried partly or wholly within the frame is subsequently discarded due to drop eligibility (see DEI subfield in 8.2.4.5 (QoS Control field)).

 Proposed resolution: Revised

-NOTE⎯The receiver STA performs the ACK procedure on all successfully received frames requiring acknowledgment, even if is subsequently discarded due to drop eligibility (see DEI subfield in 8.2.4.5 (QoS Control field)).
+NOTE⎯The receiver STA performs the ACK procedure on all successfully received frames requiring acknowledgment, even if an MSDU or A-MSDU is carried partly or wholly within the frame and is subsequently discarded due to drop eligibility (see DEI subfield in 8.2.4.5 (QoS Control field)).

 CID 1051